-This function takes a character vector of significant CpG sites, maps the CpG sites to Entrez Gene IDs, and tests for GO term or KEGG pathway enrichment using a hypergeometric test, taking into account the number of CpG sites per gene on the 450K array.
+This function takes a character vector of significant CpG sites, maps the CpG sites to Entrez Gene IDs, and tests for GO term or KEGG pathway enrichment using a hypergeometric test, taking into account the number of CpG sites per gene on the 450K/EPIC array.

-Geeleher et al. (2013) showed that a severe bias exists when performing gene set analysis for genome-wide methylation data that occurs due to the differing numbers of CpG sites profiled for each gene. gometh is based on the goseq method (Young et al., 2010) and calls the goana function from the limma package (Ritchie et al. 2015).
+Geeleher et al. (2013) showed that a severe bias exists when performing gene set analysis for genome-wide methylation data that occurs due to the differing numbers of CpG sites profiled for each gene. gometh is based on the goseq method (Young et al., 2010) and calls the goana function for GO testing, or the kegga function for KEGG testing, both of which are from the limma package (Ritchie et al. 2015).
 If prior.prob is set to FALSE, then prior probabilities are not used and it is assumed that each gene is equally likely to have a significant CpG site associated with it.

-Genes associated with each CpG site are obtained from the annotation package IlluminaHumanMethylation450kanno.ilmn In order to get a list which contains the mapped Entrez gene IDS, please use the getMappedEntrezIDs function.
+Genes associated with each CpG site are obtained from the annotation package IlluminaHumanMethylation450kanno.: if the array type is "450K".
+For the EPIC array, the annotation package IlluminaHumanMethylationEPICanno.ilm10b2 is used.
+In order to get a list which contains the mapped Entrez gene IDS, please use the getMappedEntrezIDs function.